SecureSECO/diamond-governance/README.md

 Currently, this is the only permission provider using the grant functionality of the DAO.
 However, the implementation allows for more providers to be added easily in the future and also allows members to use their own custom permission provider if wanted.
 ## Other
 ### Verification
-First plugin to implement [Secure SECO Verification](https://github.com/SecureSECODAO/SecureSECOVerification).
-Allowing wallets to become members of the DAO by verifying with their 1-year-old GitHub account or proof of humanity.
+Diamond Governance is the plugin to implement [Secure SECO Verification](https://github.com/SecureSECODAO/SecureSECOVerification), allowing wallets to become members of the DAO by verifying with their 1-year-old GitHub account or proof of humanity.
 ### GitHub Pull Request Merger
 Allows the plugin to merge pull requests on GitHub.
 This means that DAO members will be able to maintain the GitHub without needing to trust a centralized team of reviewers.
 This does however require some setup, which can be found on [their GitHub](https://github.com/SecureSECODAO/SecureSECOPullRequestMerger).
 ## Planned